-Getting into the market on a busy day could be a little difficult especially if you are driving due to the bad road and the little parking space available.
+Getting into the Lekki Arts and Crafts Market on a busy day could be a little difficult especially if you are driving due to the bad road and the little parking space available.

-Driving into this market on a busy day requires a little patience especially if you are the one driving this is due to the small parking space available at the market.
+Driving into Lekki arts and crafts market on a busy day requires a little patience especially if you are the one driving this is due to the small parking space available at the market.
 However, if you are not driving, its just a smooth easy walk in.
 There are over 400 shops with different variety of artworks, feel free to work around and ensure you are getting a good deal on every product.

 Types of Artworks at the Lekki Arts Markets

-The Lekki Arts market has a variety of artworks which includes
+The Lekki Arts and crafts market has a variety of artworks which includes

 African vintage material